pschloss/nkidsfarm.github.io/_recipes/chicken.md

 picture: ../assets/img/chicken.jpg
 ---

 Chicken is a great source of protein.
-Free-range Chicken like that raised at Eight Kids Farm is even better!
+Free-range Chicken like that raised at Nine Kids Farm is even better!
 Here are some of our favorite Chicken recipes.